tvanmaren/js-unit-testing/readme.md

 Run the command `mocha` to make sure mocha and chai are set up correctly.
 You should see `0 passing (2ms)` in your terminal.

-###test/test.js: Import Modules & Write Tests
-At the top of test.js, import the:
-* Chai expect library
-* file in which you'll be writing your javascript code

 ###main.js: Set Up Export Module
 Prepare to add code to the module.exports object by adding the following to main.js:
 ```